hajarzaid/hajarzaid.github.io/Blogs/blog1.md

 contributes to the $k^\text{th}$ principal axis, but this contribution is fixed and does not evolve with time.

-## Constructing a Time-Resolved Contribution Basis {#constructing-a-time-resolved-contribution-basis .unnumbered}
+## Constructing a Time-Resolved Contribution Basis

 Here I propose a simple but useful idea.
 We can back-project to trace how individual neurons contribute to the expression of a latent